Mapxus/mapxus-map-sample-android/README.md

 ### 1.1 Minimum Android Version

-The Mapxus Map SDK for Android is deployed on Android 4.4 and above.
+The Mapxus Map SDK for Android is deployed on Android 5.0 and above.

 Notice:

-**When using Mapxus Map 3.0.0 and above version, please use Mapxus Positioning Map 0.4.0 and above version if you need to use Mapxus Positioning Map.**

-**When using Mapxus Map 2.4.1 and above version, please use Mapxus Positioning Map 0.3.7 and above version if you need to use Mapxus Positioning Map.**
+**1.When using Mapxus Map 4.0.0 and above version, please use Mapxus Positioning Map 2.0.0and above version if you need to use Mapxus Positioning Map.**

-**When using Mapxus Map 2.3.3-beta and above version, please use Mapxus Positioning Map 0.3.6 and above version if you need to use Mapxus Positioning Map.**
+**1.When using Mapxus Map 4.0.0 and above version, please use Mapxus Positioning Map 2.0.0and above version if you need to use Mapxus Positioning Map.**

 ### 1.2 Get an API key